anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

  - abstract various automation technologies
  - promote evolution from automation understood as automation of human tasks to autonomous systems using intent-based, declarative automation, supported by evolving AI/ML technologies

-Automated LCM uses Inventory Functions to:
+Automated LCM uses Repository functions to:
   -  store and manage configuration data
   -  store and manage metrics related data such as event data,  alert data, and performance data
-  -  maintain currency of data by teh use of discovery of current versions of software modules
+  -  maintain currency of data by the use of discovery of current versions of software modules
   -  track and account for all systems, assets, subscriptions (monitoring)
   -  provide an inventory of all virtual and physical assets
   -  provide a topological view of interconnected resources